joelchrono12/joelchrono12.ml/_posts/2021-08-31-backing-up-my-dotfiles.md

 com_id: 106852970389013923
 ---

 Managing dotfiles has always been quite annoying to me.
 But thankfully, I never really had a reason to do it too often.
-When [I moved from Void Linux to EndeavourOS](/blog/switching-distro-ending-school/), all I did was `tar` my whole `.config` and copied the file to and external drive.
+When [I moved from Void Linux to EndeavourOS](/blog/switching-distro-ending-school/), all I did was `tar` my whole `.config` and copied the file to an external drive.

 That works fine,  but it's not the best way to backup the constant changes I usually do to customize the way my programs look or act, and as a customization freak, that happens *quite often*.